 Residency Application Information

-The selection of residents is based on academic records, letters of recommendation, and interviews with the program.
-MUSC is an equal opportunity employer and all applicants are given equal consideration.
+The selection of residents is based on academic records, letters of recommendation, and virtual interviews with the program.
+MUSC is an equal opportunity employer, and all applicants are given equal consideration.

 Our residency program participates in the American Urological Association (AUA) Urology Match Program.
 The AUA partners with the Society of Academic Urologists (SAU) to oversee the Urology Residency Match.
-Learn more in the updated policies from the SAU for the 2023 Match.
+Read the SAU Resident Match Process Policy and Guidelines.

 Application Process